MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/8-helm.md

 You successfully built and pushed both your staging and production images to your Azure Container Registry instance.
 It's time to automate all the steps and make the pipeline work for you.

 Currently, you must manually change files every time you run the pipeline, so you can't deploy automatically.
-To solve this issue, you can use a Helm chart to manage your builds.
+To solve this issue, you can use a Helm chart to manage your deployments.
 In this unit, you learn about Helm charts and templates.

 ## Helm charts